sjhalayka/meshdim/README.md

-The code works on closed meshes, with no cracks, etc.
+The code works on closed meshes, with no cracks, holes, etc.